OlayinkaBo/Deploying-a-Web-Application-using-Helm-in-Kubernetes/README.md

 ```

 **3. Jenkins Pipeline Trigger:**
-- Once you push ypur changes to the repository, the configured Henkins pipeline will detect the commit.
+- Once you push ypur changes to the repository, the configured Jenkins pipeline will detect the commit.
 - Jenkins will then automatically start a new build, deploying your updated Helm chart with the new configuration,